afs/rdf-delta/docs/rdf-patch-intro.md

 Multiple transaction blocks are allowed for multiple sets of changes in one patch.

-A binary version base on [RDF Thrift](http://afs.github.io/rdf-thrift/) will be provided sometime.
+A binary version based on [RDF Thrift](http://afs.github.io/rdf-thrift/) will be provided sometime.
 Parsing binary compared to text for N-triples achieves a x3-x4 increase in throughput.